Amenorrhea is the condition when menstrual cycle does not occurs in women. Amenorrhea is of two types. It may be primary as well as secondary.

 If the above tests don’t draw a clear picture and doctor is unable to conclude anything, then he would possibly go for some additional tests such as:

-There are several medications that can be helpful for the treatment of Amenorrhea.
+There are several medications that can be helpful for the treatment of cease menses.
 Some of them are as follows:

 Please note that this condition can be cured completely using homeopathic medicines without any side effects or other complications.
 By taking regular medicines from an expert homeopathic doctor you will see improvement in your condition within few weeks.